Projects-and-Stuff/Lazarus-SQLite3-Demo/README.md

     SQLQuery1.Open;
     ShowMessage(SQLQuery1.fields[0].asString);

+---

 Per the SQLite Documentation:
-The application_id PRAGMA is used to query or set the 32-bit unsigned big-endian "Application ID" integer located at offset 68 into the database header.
+The **application_id Pragma** is used to query or set the 32-bit unsigned big-endian "Application ID" integer located at offset 68 into the database header.
 Applications that use SQLite as their application file-format should set the Application ID integer to a unique integer so that utilities such as file(1) can determine the specific file type rather than just reporting "SQLite3 Database".
 A list of assigned application IDs can be seen by consulting the magic.txt file in the SQLite source repository. http://www.sqlite.org/pragma.html#pragma_application_id

 In the demo application, I've set the application_id to a constant value.